wilmTap/analytics-udd/predictive-core.md

 https://www.hesa.ac.uk/index.php?option=com_studrec&task=show_file&mnl=14051&href=a^_^RSNEND.html

 ###Valid Values & Mappings
-CODE	DESCRIPTION (ENGLISH)	DESCRIPTION (WELSH)	HESA - WITHDRAWREASON	HESA - RSNEND	ILR - WITHDRAWREASON 2	Learner has transferred to another provider		02	03	2 3	Learner injury / illness		03	04	3
-5	Death		N/A	05	N/A
+CODE,DESCRIPTION(ENGLISH),DESCRIPTION(WELSH),HESA(WITHDRAWREASON),HESA(RSNEND),FEILR(WITHDRAWREASON)
+2,Learner has transferred to another provider,,02,03,2
+3,Learner injury / illness,,03,04,3
+5,Death,,N/A,05,N/A
-7	Learner has transferred between providers due to intervention by the Skills Funding Agency		07	N/A	7 10	Gone into employment		N/A	10	N/A
+7,Learner has transferred between providers due to intervention by the Skills Funding Agency,,07,N/A,7
+10,Gone into employment,,N/A,10,N/A
-28	OLASS learner withdrawn due to circumstances outside the providers’ control		N/A	N/A	28 29	Learner has been made redundant		29	N/A	29
+28,OLASS learner withdrawn due to circumstances outside the providers’ control,,N/A,N/A,28
+29,Learner has been made redundant,,29,N/A,29
-40	Learner has transferred to a new learning aim with the same provider.
-40	N/A	40 41	Learner has transferred to another provider to undertake learning that meets a specific government strategy		41	N/A	41 42	Academic failure/left in bad standing/not permitted to progress – HE learning aims only		N/A	02	42 43	Financial reasons		N/A	06	43
+40,Learner has transferred to a new learning aim with the same provider,,40,N/A,40
+41,Learner has transferred to another provider to undertake learning that meets a specific government strategy,,41,N/A,41
-44	Other personal reasons		N/A	07	44
+42,Academic failure/left in bad standing/not permitted to progress – HE learning aims only,,N/A,02,42
+43,Financial reasons,,N/A,06,43
+44,Other personal reasons,,N/A,07,44
-45	Written off after lapse of time (HE learning aims only)		N/A	08	45 46	Exclusion		N/A	09	46
+45,Written off after lapse of time (HE learning aims only),,N/A,08,45
-97	Other		97	11	97
-98	Reason not known		98	99	98
-98	Reason not known		NULL	N/A	NULL
+46,Exclusion,,N/A,09,46
+97,Other,,97,11,97
+98,Reason not known,,98,99,98
+98,Reason not known,,NULL,N/A,NULL
-99	Completion of course - result unknown		N/A	98	N/A
+99,Completion of course - result unknown,,N/A,98,N/A

 ###Format
 Int